jakovid/sky-frontend/README.md

 # Bi-Lingual School Website

-A complete solution built using Next.js, Tailwind CSS for the frontend, with a backend powered by Node.js, Express, and MongoDB.
+A complete solution built using Next.js, and Tailwind CSS for the frontend, with a backend powered by Node.js, Express, and MongoDB.

 ## Project Overview